Kids In Christ Preschool

 Our Mission

-At Kids in Christ Preschool, our mission is to share God’s grace by providing early childhood training in an enriching, Christ-centered atmosphere.
+At Kids in Christ Preschool, our mission is to proclaim the wonders of God's creations and His grace through early childhood training in an enriching, Christ-centered atmosphere.
 Zion Lutheran strives to provide a safe and loving atmosphere where each child is nurtured and taught to rejoice and grow in God’s grace while preparing them for kindergarten.

 Our Philosophy